Informational entropic Regge trajectories of meson families in AdS/QCD

-A two flavor soft wall AdS/QCD can be then considered, where a dilatonic background field is assumed in a chiral and gluon condensate background, with gravity.
+A two flavor soft wall AdS/QCD can be then considered, where a dilatonic background field is assumed in a chiral and gluon condensate background, with gravity \cite{Colangelo:2011sr}.
 For the pure gluon system, the scalar glueballs CE was already studied in Ref. \cite{Bernardini:2016qit}.
 Besides, Ref. \cite{Li:2013oda} used two types of dilaton background fields, yielding the glueball spectra in full compliance to lattice data, namely

 The dual dimension-2 [dimension-4] gluon condensate has $\mu_{\rm G}$ [$\mu_{\rm G^2}$] energy scale.
 The $\Phi_1(z)$ dilatonic field in Eq. \eqref{quadraticd} yields the meson spectra and also implements the quarks confinement \cite{Karch:2006pv}.
 It is the dual object to the gluon condensate with dimension-2, meaning the Bose--Einstein condensate consisting of strongly coupled paired gluons \cite{Gkk,Afonin:2012jn,Csaki}.
 The $\Phi_2(z)$ dilatonic field in Eq. (\ref{tanh}), at the UV regime behaves as $\lim_{z\rightarrow0}\Phi_2(z)=\mu_{{\rm G}^2}^4 z^4,$ being dual to a gluon condensate that has dimension-4 \cite{xu}.
-At the IR regime, $\lim_{z\rightarrow\infty}\Phi_2(z)=\mu_{\rm G}^2 z^2.$

-A graviton-dilaton-gluon bulk action can be expressed as a sum of an Einstein-Hilbert action for pure gravity in the bulk, an action for gluons written with respect to the $\Upphi$ dilaton field, and an action for two flavor bulk mesons on a dilatonic background.
+At the IR regime, $\lim_{z\rightarrow\infty}\Phi_2(z)=\mu_{\rm G}^2 z^2.$ A graviton-dilaton-gluon bulk action can be expressed as a sum of an Einstein-Hilbert action for pure gravity in the bulk, an action for gluons written with respect to the $\Upphi$ dilaton field, and an action for two flavor bulk mesons on a dilatonic background.
 This last part of the action implements the dynamics of the $\upxi(z)$ scalar field in Eq. (\ref{scalarfield}).
 The effective graviton-dilaton-gluon bulk action reads \cite{Li:2013oda},

 where $\lambda$ denotes a general coupling, and $V_g$ denotes the gluon system potential.
 The action (\ref{alll}) yields the following EOM: